UAVenture/ros-setups/intel-edison/README.md

 and once it is running activate offboard control on your RC transmitter.

-# Freeing up Space on the Root Partition
+## Freeing up Space on the Root Partition

-If you need more space on the root partition there are two directories which can be moved to the home partition which should give you up to around 500Mb space.
-Run the following commands:

-`mv /var/cache /home/`
-`ln -s /home/cache /var/cache`
+Once again we will remove unneeded files from the root partition.
+You can delete the files in root's home directory (that's /root) or move them to the home partition.